Little House on the Prairie (novel): Historical background

-The Ingalls moved from Wisconsin to Kansas in 1868 (stopping for a while in Rothville, Missouri), and lived there between 1869 and 1870.
+The Ingalls family moved from Wisconsin to Kansas in 1868 (stopping for a while in Rothville, Missouri), and lived there between 1869 and 1870.
 Carrie was born there in August, and a few weeks after her birth, they were forced to leave the territory (however, in the novel, she is present during the move to Kansas).
 They moved back to Wisconsin, where they lived the next four years.
 In 1874 they started for Walnut Grove, Minnesota, stopping for a while in Lake City.

 Although Wilder states that Charles had been told that the Kansas territory would soon be up for settlement, their homestead was on the Osage Indian reservation and Charles' information was incorrect.
 The Ingalls had no legal right to occupy their homestead, and once informed of their error, left the territory despite the fact that they had only just begun farming it.
 Several of their neighbors stayed and fought the decision.

 As they were preparing to leave, the Ingalls received word from Wisconsin that the man who purchased their farm near Pepin had defaulted on the mortgage.
 Since they had to leave Kansas, they decided to go back to Wisconsin and moved back to the farm they had left two years earlier.
 So instead of heading to Minnesota as the series relates, they headed to Wisconsin and lived there again for a few years before heading west to Minnesota.